MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/good-guide.md

 ### Understand your lesson objectives and target audience

-It is critical to understand your lesson objectives and target audience before developing your guide.
-Lesson objectives include various sub-objectives that are needed to accomplish an overall Guides objective.
-Additionally, understanding your target population will help you tailor your guide to provide the right amount of complexity needed to communicate information to your operators.
-For example, will your audience understand how to use specific tools, or the names of specific machinery?
+It's critical to understand your lesson objectives and target audience before developing your guide.
+Lesson objectives include various sub-objectives needed to accomplish an overall Dynamics 365 Guides objective.
+Additionally, understanding your target audience will help you tailor your guide to provide the right amount of complexity needed to communicate information to your operators.
+For example, will your audience understand how to use specific tools or the names of specific machinery?

-## What features can you use as an author to make a good guide?
+## What features can you use, as an author, to make a great guide?

-Guide Structure
+### Guide Structure

-Tasks:
+#### Tasks

-•	When first organizing a guide’s structure, break the assembly process into logical "Key Objectives, i.e. "Tasks."
+- When first organizing a guide’s structure, break the assembly process into logical key objectives (tasks).

-  –	Think about tasks as key "check points" throughout the guide.
+  –	Think about tasks as key check points throughout the guide.

   –	At the end of each task, the operator should accomplish one significant goal.

-•	Tasks should include only one main objective.
+- Tasks should include only one main objective.
 If a task contains more than one main objective, break it into two or more tasks.
 This will help the operator retain the organization of the guide, leading to better retention.

-•	Tasks should follow a logical sequence of actions.
+- Tasks should follow a logical sequence of actions.

-•	When starting to write a guide, talk the assembly process "out loud"- i.e. how would you verbally communicate this process to someone in person?
+- When you start authoring a guide, talk the assembly process out loud – how would you verbally communicate this process to someone in person?

-•	To provide overall context, add an “Overview” and/or “Welcome” task at the start of the guide.

-   –	This task can include the following steps:
+- To provide overall context, add an Overview and/or Welcome task at the beginning of the guide.
+This task can include the following steps:

-      •	A step that describes what the guide is about.
+    - A step that describes what the guide is about.

-      •	A step with a list of all the tasks that within the guide.
-This will help set a road map of the assembly process to the operator and lead to better retention.
+    - A step with a list of all the tasks in the guide.
+This will help create a roadmap of the assembly process for the operator, which leads to better retention.

-      •	If safety is a critical concern, you can add an additional step focused on specific safety measures you would like the operators to take before beginning the guide.
+    If safety is a critical concern, you can add an additional step focused on specific safety measures you want operators to take before starting the guide.

    ***EXAMPLE IMAGE HERE***

-•	Tasks shouldn't be more than 30 steps.
-If a task contains more than 30 steps break it into two or more tasks.

-    –	Our research shows that having too many steps on a single task can start to overwhelm an operator, especially if this is their first time learning the procedure.
+- Tasks shouldn't include more than 30 steps.
+If a task contains more than 30 steps, break it into two or more tasks.
+Our research shows that having too many steps in a single task can overwhelm an operator, especially if they're learning the procedure for the first time.

-Steps:
+#### Steps

-•	Unlike traditional instructions, step text in Guides isn't meant to describe everything because you have additional visual aids such as images, videos, and 3D holograms.
+- Unlike traditional instructions, step text in Dynamics 365 Guides isn't meant to describe everything because you have additional visual aids such as images, videos, and 3D holograms.

-   –	When writing a step consider all the different forms of communication you are using.
+   –	When writing a step, consider all the different forms of communication you're using.

    –	Try to stick to one type of asset (image, video, or 3D hologram) per step.
 Too much media or 3D content can be overwhelming to the operator and too time-consuming to absorb.
 Think about what type of content gets your point across best.